OpenSUTD/ISTD/misc/csd_tshirt_2021.md

 -   You may submit multiple design entries for voting (but not too many!).
 -   Your submission should contain all design source files (e.g. `.ai`/`.psd`) and at least two `jpeg`/`png` images (for each entry) showing the front and back of the T-shirt.
 -   Zip everything together and submit your design via this [[submission form]](https://forms.gle/7Qo49Ymy4pq4zFh16).
--   Please contact [@MarkHershey](https://t.me/MarkHershey) on Telegram for any inquiries regarding the contest.